funsecurity/apk_binder_script/README.md

 en:
 apk_binder_script has certain limitations and works with "bindeados" services.
 Currently no resources or activities to the manifest are copied, and in some cases creates problems recompiling with apktool.
-Viability and use cases for proper implementation etudia.
+Viability and use cases for proper implementation study.
 When recompiling with apktool certain apks', you may not do it properly generating resource compilation errors, but it is a case outside the script.
 How to decode the file AndroidManifest.xml is studied manually decode avoiding all resources.